ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 ### Match Patterns Clause

-* All pattern clauses should block-indent on its own line.
+* All pattern clauses should be block-indented on its own line.
 * There should be a single space before and after `=>`.
-* If pattern clause only contains one statement it is recommended to place pattern clause on a single line.
+* If a pattern clause only contains one statement it is recommended to place the statement on the same line as the pattern clause.

   ```ballerina
   function foo(string | int | boolean a) returns string {